Vessantara Jātaka: Vessantara's birth and youth

 King Vessantara was the son of Sañjaya, king of Sivi, and was born in the capital city of Jatuttara.
 At this point, Buddhist tradition regards him as a bodhisatta (bodhisattva), a Buddha-to-be.

 His mother, according to tradition, was a princess who did great meritorious deeds and wished to become the mother of the person who would be the next Buddha.
 After she died, the princess ascended to heaven and became one of the consorts of the deva (Buddhism) called Indra.
 She lived happily until the day she had to be reborn again as a human.
 Indra gave her ten boons she could ask for, and one of wishes she made was "Let me become the mother of bodhisattva, who in his next life will achieve enlightenment".
 She descended to the human world, was born in the court of a king, and later married to King Sañjaya.

-On the last day of her pregnancy, the Queen wished to site-see in the capital city.
+On the last day of her pregnancy, the Queen wished to sight-see in the capital city.
 Her husband granted her that wish.
 She visited several districts, and the people were delighted by their queen.
 While she was in the merchant quarter, she gave birth in an emergency delivery at the bazaar, in the heart of the city.
-Therefore, the newborn prince and heir was named Viśvantara(Vessantara), which means 'Born in the merchant quarter'.
+Therefore, the newborn prince and heir was named Viśvantara (Vessantara), which means 'Born in the merchant quarter'.
 As soon as he opened his eyes, the infant prince asked his mother for money to give to the poor.
 On the same day, a female elephant brought her newborn calf to the royal palace.
 The calf was pure white.

 Vessantara grew up to be a kind person who was willing to give away his belongings to others.
 His parents were delighted by their son's character and supported the prince's charity with their treasures.
 Vessantara married princess Madri.
 They had two children: the Prince Jali and the Princess Krishnaajina.
 Sañjaya retired and Vessantara was crowned King.